 - large pan with a lip and foil

 - Mix first six ingredients in mixing bowl.
 Set aside.
 Rinse off chicken breasts.
 Remove tenders.
-I also like to remove the white membrane from the tenders.
+I like to remove the white membrane from the tenders before marinating.
 Add tenders to marinade.

 Remove any extraneous fat or bone chips from breasts.
 Cut them in half lengthwise; and then into about one inch cubes.
 Add all the chicken to the marinade.
 Mix well and cover with plastic wrap.
 Refrigerate several hours or overnight.

 - To form kebobs: Arrange your chicken, pineapple and snowpeas in a row in front of you.
 Push a piece of chicken through the center onto a skewer; then add a piece of pineapple and then a snow pea. ( The tip of the breast is thinner than the middle.
 Try to choose chicken pieces of the same thickness for each kebob so that they cook evenly. ) You should be able to fit three sets of ingredients on each skewer.
 Repeat until all your ingredients are skewered.
 Cover with plastic wrap and refrigerate if you're not grilling them right away.
 Reserve marinade for basting and refrigerate that as well.

 - To grill: Spray grill pan with oil and heat pan over medium high flame.

 Preheat oven to: 400° F.